Justin-Insight/mymindteam.com/content/test/child/_index.md

     Pricing for <span class="underline underline--secondary">immediate
     support</span>.
   body: >-
-    No child deserves to struggle for months, but that’s what insurance providers typically require when covering educational testing services.
-To provide the immediate support you and your child deserve, Mind Team testing services must be paid out-of-pocket.
-Visit our payment page to learn more about your options.
+    No child deserves to struggle for months, caught between limited school resources, insurance barriers or other redtape.
+Mind Team offers assessment and treatment on-demand through self-pay options.

+    For individuals with out-of-network neuropsychological and psychological testing benefits, we partner with companies who help you recoup your costs from your insurance.
   button:
     enabled: true
     button_url: /resources/payment-options/